Fernando Arturo de Meriño: Against the annexation

 Several elements can be derived from this complaint, which prefigures the global nature of its principles.
 On the one hand, it supports all consideration of the historical process in an origin derived from divine will.
 That is, his philosophy of history is teleological and is aimed at endorsing a modern concept of freedom.
 For this reason, he concludes by repudiating the conservative vision that equates the modern and revolutionary spirit with “concern and fanaticism.”
 He assimilates selfishness to the spheres of power “when they neglect the serious interests of the community that has placed its trust in them by only thinking about their personal usefulness; when they see the hungry crowd and thousands of citizens reduced to misery, taking little care of such misfortunes.”
 He concluded by contrasting the selfishness, then prevalent, with the patriotism that the Trinitarios had shown in 1844 to lay the foundations for national achievement:

 Patriotism, Gentlemen, is the first of the civic virtues, it is the basis of the stability and progress of people.
 When this sacred fire burns in the chests of the citizens, there are no particular goals, there are no private interests, there is no exclusivism: then everything becomes generalized, everything is for everyone.
 From here the love to governments, respect for the laws and the peace and prosperity of the nation.
 Patriotism is the fraternal bond that strengthens children of the same country, giving them strength and courage to become free and sustain their freedom.

-Accepting the Spanish regime

 The dictator's reaction to the priest's proclamation was immediate.
 Santana tried to force the vicar to recant, which he categorically rejected.
 Santana just isolated him, protected by the security provided by his authoritarian preeminence, ratified by the annexationist order.
 After a year, despite the fact that Meriño remained calm, Santana, in his capacity as Spanish captain general, decided to deport him to help pave the way for a Spanish prelate.
 Meriño remained abroad during the following years, while the armed struggle for the reestablishment of national sovereignty was carried out.
 He calculated, surely based on his personal interests, that it was appropriate to abide by the Vatican's decision to support the annexationist regime.